DjangoGirls/organizer-manual/accessibility/README.md

 Not all attendees who are sight impaired are blind, so make sure that any presenters giving lightning talks are using a large font on their screen.
 (Remember that code in particular can be hard to read on a PowerPoint.)
 Ask your presenters to prepare handouts in at least 18-point font.
+(If your coaches are giving talks, ask them to give you a digital file in advance so you can make copies beforehand; ideally, coaches shouldn't be out money to participate in your workshop!)
 Ask your presenters to also remember to verbally describe any images that are in their presentations.

 Make sure the web site and materials you prepare for the workshop pass the [Web AIM Contrast Checker](http://webaim.org/resources/contrastchecker/).